w3f/Grants-Program/applications/verida_network.md

 Verida has developed a way to securely use this off-chain signed data as an input to smart contracts in a gas efficient manner.
 This capability unlocks a huge range of new use cases for smart contracts that can be leveraged by Polkadot applications.

+### Expanding the Data Ecosystem
 We are also developing an API Connector framework, trust framework and data schemas to enhance trust and enable growth in the Verida network.
+Once the Polkadot integration is complete, these capabilities can be unlocked for the broader Polkadot ecosystem.

+### Supporting additional Polkadot Parachains
+Building on the foundational work completed as part of this grant proposal, Verida will be able to build support for additional parachains in the Verida Vault based on Chain Agnostic Improvement Proposal (CAIP) standards.
+Further examples and tutorials will be developed to support and enable developers.

-More details on our future plans can be found in the Verida Whitepaper .
+More details on our future plans can be found in the [Verida Whitepaper](https://www.verida.io/whitepaper).

 ## Additional Information :heavy_plus_sign: